Bjorkstrand scores in SO, Blue Jackets rally past Carolina

 RALEIGH, N.C.
-(AP) — Oliver Bjorkstrand scored in the fourth round of the shootout to give the Columbus Blue Jackets a 3-2 win over the Carolina Hurricanes on Saturday night.
+(AP) — Oliver Bjorkstrand scored in the fourth round of the shootout to give the Columbus Blue Jackets a 3-2 win over Carolina on Saturday night in a game in which the outcome appeared to be tilting in the Hurricanes’ favor in the waning minutes.

 Bjorkstrand and Seth Jones scored third-period goals for the Blue Jackets, whose only lead in the game came on the last attempt in the shootout.
-Elvis Merzlikins stopped 35 shots for Columbus.
+Elvis Merzlikins stopped 35 shots for Columbus, which tied the game in the final minute of regulation.

 Carolina’s Dougie Hamilton began the shootout with a goal.
 With Columbus down to its last chance, Patrik Laine converted to extend.